semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 <iframe src="https://semgrep.dev/embed/editor?snippet=gJo5" border="0" frameBorder="0" width="100%" height="432"></iframe>

-### `patterns`
+### `and`

-The `patterns` operator performs a logical AND operation on one or more child patterns.
+The `and` operator performs an intersection on the ranges defined by its child patterns.
 This is useful for chaining multiple patterns together that all must be true.

 <iframe src="https://semgrep.dev/embed/editor?snippet=Q83q" border="0" frameBorder="0" width="100%" height="432"></iframe>

-### `pattern-either`
+### `or`

-The `pattern-either` operator performs a logical OR operation on one or more child patterns.
+The `or` operator performs a union on the ranges defined by its child patterns.
 This is useful for chaining multiple patterns together where any may be true.

 <iframe src="https://semgrep.dev/embed/editor?snippet=4yX9" border="0" frameBorder="0" width="100%" height="432"></iframe>

 This rule looks for usage of the Python standard library functions `hashlib.md5` or `hashlib.sha1`.
 Depending on their usage, these hashing functions are [considered insecure](https://shattered.io/).

-### `pattern-regex`
+### `regex`

-The `pattern-regex` operator searches files for substrings matching the given [PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html) pattern.
+The `regex` operator searches files for substrings matching the given [PCRE](https://www.pcre.org/original/doc/html/pcrepattern.html) pattern.
 This is useful for migrating existing regular expression code search functionality to Semgrep.
 PCRE "Perl-Compatible Regular Expressions" is a full-featured regex library that is widely compatible with Perl of course, but also with the respective regex libraries of Python, JavaScript, Go, Ruby, and Java.
 Patterns are compiled in multiline mode, i.e. `^` and `$` will match at the beginning and end of lines respectively in addition to the beginning and end of input (since Semgrep 0.95.0).

 ⚠️ PCRE supports only a [limited number of Unicode character properties](https://www.pcre.org/original/doc/html/pcrepattern.html#uniextseq).
 For example, `\p{Egyptian_Hieroglyphs}` is supported but `\p{Bidi_Control}` isn't.

-The `pattern-regex` operator can be combined with other pattern operators:
+The `regex` operator can be combined with other pattern operators:

 <iframe src="https://semgrep.dev/embed/editor?snippet=Ppvv" border="0" frameBorder="0" width="100%" height="432"></iframe>